matthewb66/detect_rescan/README.md

 The `detect_rescan.sh` script should be used in place of Synopsys Detect at the same integration points where a direct call is made to the detect.sh script.

-It is not suitable for use with Synopsys Detect CI/CD plugins and other integrations which do not call the detect.sh script or which call the Detect jar directly.
+It is not suitable for use with Synopsys Detect CI/CD plugins and other integrations which do not call the detect.sh (bash) script or which call the Detect jar directly.

 The script operates under Linux/MacOS via bash, but can also be used under the Bash task in Azure DevOps on Windows.
+The script may also operate under the Windows Linux subsystem although this has not been tested.

 # AZURE DEVOPS EXAMPLE INTEGRATION